Phili.co.uk | Wanderlust Travel

 Various location

 For a light lunch or snack, Chinese Bakeries are a godsend.
 I particularly love the 'Bolo Baos' (Pineapple Buns), light and crispy on the outside, fluffy inside.
-They're perfect when freshly out of the oven and cheap.
+They're perfect when freshly out of the oven and cheap. - Roast Duck at Macau

 Chan Kong Kei Roast Duck 陳光記燒臘店